w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 You can use Subkey on a computer that is not connected to the internet for added security.

-The command `subkey --network kusama generate` will generate a new key-pair.
+The command `subkey --network kusama generate` will generate a new key pair.
 If you want to be more secure, use 24 words, `subkey --network kusama generate --words 24`.

 ```